 Nope!
 The Nevada Gaming Control Board does not allow wagers on non-sporting events or outcomes, including politics and political commercials.
 All entertainment and political betting is off the table in Sin City, and there is no indication that the policy is going to change any time soon.
 For the most part, all states with legalized sports wagering tend to follow NV’s lead on this, and political betting in particular may be deemed unlawful at the state level when it comes to lines that domestic books can offer.

 Political Super Bowl ads have been aired before, but only through targeted regional affiliates (which the broadcasts always make room for at a much lower rate).
-2020 marks the first time that national political ads will air during the Super Bowl.
+2020 marked the first time that national political ads aired during the Super Bowl.

 During Gaga’s Super Bowl LI halftime show, many of her fans claim that her song choices – “God Bless America” followed directly by “This Land Is Your Land” – was a political ad of sorts.
 However, while this may have been a “subliminal” political message, it doesn’t rise to the level of a paid advertisement.

-The Bloomberg ad slated to run during the Super Bowl has a reported price tag of $10 million.
+The Bloomberg ad that ran during the Super Bowl had a reported price tag of $10 million.